haraldfianbakken/Azure-Lighthouse-samples/tools/monitor-delegation-changes-logic-app/README.md

 # Azure Lighthouse - Monitor delegation changes in your managing tenant using a Logic App

-This example shows how to use a managed identity in your tenant to monitor delegation changes in order to respond to these events with Low-code, orchestrate more complex workflows or integrate this with your DevOps pipelines.
+This example shows how to use a system assigned managed identity with logic apps, in your tenant to monitor delegation changes in order to respond to these events with Low-code and orchestrate more complex workflows or integrate  with your DevOps pipelines to deploy managed solutions.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fharaldfianbakken%2FAzure-Lighthouse-samples%2Fmaster%2Ftools%2Fmonitor-delegation-changes-logic-app%2Fmonitor-delegation-change.json)